The Battle of China: Summary

 Phase One – the occupation of Manchuria for raw materials.

 Phase Two – the absorption of China for manpower.

 Phase Three – a triumphant sweep to the south to seize the riches of the Indies.

 Phase Four – the eastward move to crush the United States.

-It is claimed that Japan moved gradually to avoid external interference but accelerated its actions in response to the Republic of China's growing unity and development.
-Contrary to many modern timelines of the war, the film downplays Chinese resistance in Manchuria and presents the Marco Polo Bridge Incident as largely peaceful and a foregone conclusion.
-Instead, the Battle of Shanghai is presented as the beginning of real hostilities.
-The aerial bombardment that produced the "Bloody Saturday" photograph is called the first such attack on civilians in history.
-(Although the photograph itself is not used, the image, which was then famous, is alluded to in footage of the child being carried across the ruins of the old Shanghai South railway station.)
+It is stated in the film that Japan moved gradually to avoid external interference but accelerated its actions in response to the Republic of China's growing unity and development.
+The first attack on China is depicted as the Battle of Shanghai, with the aerial bombardment that produced the "Bloody Saturday" photograph is called the first such attack on civilians in history.
 The film then includes graphic footage of the aftermath of the Rape of Nanjing (then called "Nanking") that is said to have been smuggled out of occupied China by a hospital worker.
-The death toll is said to be unprecedented, but its figure of 40,000 is far lower than most modern estimates.

-The Chinese communists are mentioned only obliquely by the film's repeated reference to China's division and factions.
-The Xi'an Incident is similarly omitted, but the country is said to have finally united in the face of the atrocities in Nanjing.
-The relocation of personnel and resources to Chongqing is covered.
-The attendant scorched-earth policy is given only oblique reference, as is the immolation of Changsha, but the Japanese bombing of Chongqing (then called "Chungking") is dwelt on.